thomas-institut/datacache/README.md

 $myInstance->someMethod(); // cache will not be used
 ```

-The trait `SimpleCacheAware` trait provided in this package implements this interface.
+The trait `SimpleCacheAwareTrait` provided in this package implements this interface.